Babies still need to wee and poo even when you're out and about. Find out everything you'll need to be prepared in our guide to packing a diaper bag.

 If you’re breastfeeding, built-in bottle compartments that are insulated can be used to keep your bottles of formula or expressed breast milk cool.
 This means they’re ready for when feed time comes around.
 Alternatively, you can use our insulated bottle bags.

 Built-in changing mat

-A used nappy compartment keeps your little one’s soiled nappies separate from their clean clothes and other essentials.
+A used diaper compartment keeps your little one’s soiled diapers separate from their clean clothes and other essentials.
 A true lifesaver!

 Easy to clean

 It’s a good idea to find a bag that’s made from washable and wipe-clean fabric.
 After all, having a baby can get messy from time to time!

 Organisation is key.
 You'll want everything to have its own designated place so that you know where to reach for specific bits and bobs.
 A bag with see-through mesh pockets and a light-colored interior makes it easier to see what’s inside.

 This point covers color, shape, and fabric, but also functionality and how the bag is worn or carried.
 Do you want to wear it across your body, over your shoulder, or as a backpack?
 Lots of changing bags can be worn multiple ways, come with adjustable, detachable, and padded straps for comfort, or have clips that can be attached to your stroller.